TylerBarnes/gatsby-plugin-transition-link/readme.md

 # Gatsby Plugin Transition Link

 TransitionLink provides a simple api for describing expressive transitions between pages in [Gatsbyjs](https://www.gatsbyjs.org/).
+Page links are used to determine which transition should fire, making page transitions flexible and easy to use.

 - Create function or state based transitions with `<TransitionLink />`
 - Access transition state and status with `<TransitionState />` or in your page/template props